HPCurtis/measurement_error_cor/README.md

 Carpenter, B., Gelman, A., Hoffman, M. D., Lee, D., Goodrich, B., Betancourt, M., ... & Riddell, A. (2017).
 Stan: A probabilistic programming language.
 Journal of statistical software, 76.

-Jeffreys, H. (1961).
-The theory of probability.
-OUP Oxford.

 Matzke, D., Ly, A., Selker, R., Weeda, W. D., Scheibehenne, B., Lee, M. D., ... & Bouwmeester, S. (2017).
 Bayesian inference for correlations in the presence of measurement error and estimation uncertainty.
 Collabra: Psychology, 3(1).

 McElreath, R. (2020).
 Statistical rethinking: A Bayesian course with examples in R and Stan.Boca Raton: CRC Press.